soundpress/RulesOfNYC/docs/c06/index.rst

    (3) When a regulated activity requires a related approval from any other agency or more than one approval from the Department, the application for review and approval shall include a list of such approvals which the applicant knows to be required, and a statement of the status of any required approval at the time of filing of the application with the Department.

-   (4) An application for review and approval of any regulated activity shall include the name, address, telephone number, and fax number of the applicant or the applicant's authorized representative, and of the design professional(s), if any, involved in preparing the application.
+   (4) An application for review and approval of any regulated activity shall include the name, address, telephone number, email address, and fax number of the applicant or the applicant's authorized representative, and of the design professional(s), if any, involved in preparing the application.

-(d) Review and Approval Procedures:
+(d) Review and Approval Procedures.

    (1) The applicant proposing to engage in any activity listed in 15 RCNY § 18-14 which requires the review and approval of the Department shall certify in writing that she or he believes that the application is complete and in compliance with the requirements of this Subchapter and any additional requirements for the specific activity set forth in these rules and regulations.